Flat Fee Landlord

 When a prospective tenant inquires about your listing, ask these questions before scheduling a showing:

-• "How many people would be living in the property?" — Occupancy matters for your policy and for neighbor concerns.
+• "How many people would be living in the property?" - Occupancy matters for your policy and for neighbor concerns.
 Apply your occupancy standards consistently.
+HUD guidelines generally allow 2 persons per bedroom as a baseline.

 Fair Housing Compliance in Pre-Screening

-Pre-screening must be consistent across all prospective tenants.
-Ask the same questions of everyone.
-Do not ask about national origin, religion, familial status, disability, or any other protected characteristic.
-If you're unsure whether a question is appropriate, the test is: "Am I asking this because it's relevant to the qualification criteria, or because of an assumption about this person?"
-If it's the latter, don't ask it.
+If you are unsure whether a question is appropriate, the test is: "Am I asking this because it is relevant to the qualification criteria, or because of an assumption about this person?"
+If it is the latter, do not ask it.
+Document your pre-screening process and keep records of every pre-screening conversation to demonstrate consistent application of your criteria.

 Pre-Screening Is Not a Substitute for Full Screening

-A prospect who passes your pre-screening questions still needs to complete a full application — credit check, income verification, rental history call, criminal background.
+A prospect who passes your pre-screening questions still needs to complete a full application - credit check, income verification, rental history call, criminal background.
 Pre-screening filters the obviously unqualified; formal screening evaluates whether the apparently qualified are actually qualified.
 Both steps are necessary.
+Skipping full screening because a prospect "seemed great on the phone" is one of the most common and costly landlord mistakes.

 • 2,000+